Ramprakash852/EchoKart/README.md

 ## 🚀 Getting Started
 ## 🐳 Docker Setup (Recommended)

-One_Cart is fully **Dockerized**, allowing you to run the entire application (Frontend, Backend, Admin Panel, and Database) with a single command.
+EchoKart is fully **Dockerized**, allowing you to run the entire application (Frontend, Backend, Admin Panel, and Database) with a single command.

 ---